-It is clarified that signal transmission (phase) velocity in axon depends on inductance L and capacitance C of axon which are defined by myelination and cross-sectional dimension of axon.
+It is clarified that signal transmission (phase) velocity in axon depends on inductance L and capacitance C of axon which are defined by cross-sectional dimension of axon with and without myelins.

-It is also clarified that wideband signal and long distance transmission are realized by myelination, and large cross-sectional dimension (thick) of axons
+It is also clarified that wideband and long distance transmission are realized with large (thick) cross-section and with myelins.

-It is also presented that increase of conduction of the axon is brought by injection of positive ions through ion channels distributed at unmyelinated part of axon.
+It is also presented that decrease of resistance of the axon is brought by injection of positive ions through ion channels distributed at unmyelinated part of axon.